OpenHumans/GSoC/10_guide.md

 ---

 ### Before you apply
-*  Proposals should extend one of affiliated toolkits, not start a new project.
 *  If you want to apply with your own idea, it's best to [contact](../contact/) us well before the application deadline, so we can work with you to solidify your project idea and application.